I am a Sydney-based oil painter whose work is inspired by a deep reverence for nature and its essential role in our health and happiness.

 Commissions

-Supreme Court of NSW, St James Court House, Sydney Jury Deliberation Rooms Paintings
+Supreme Court of NSW, St James Court House, Sydney Jury Deliberation Room Paintings

 Private Commission, for the passing of Gai Green